compulim/til/README.md

 Point form for speedy writing.
 80% correct at the time of writing.
 Just remind myself what I did.

+## 2024-01-08

+### Azure Functions: Sub-orchestration vs. activity

+- Sub-orchestration primarily reduce replay cost
+   - After completed, the "heap" in sub-orchestration will be discarded
+   - Save orchestration replay time and minimize point of failures
+- No complex logics or refetching in sub-orchestration
+   - Don't mess with `isReplaying`, doesn't worth it
+- Activity should only run for a short period of time (< 5 minutes)
+   - Sub-orchestration is the pattern for running longer jobs

 ## 2024-01-07

 ### NoSQL: Data modelling